Amy Margolies, PhD

 Research

-My research has focused on evaluating development interventions that aim to improve food security and nutrition, such as agriculture-nutrition projects and social protection programs comparing vouchers, cash and food transfers.
-I have experience in mixed-methods research, quantitative and qualitative methodologies, randomized control trials (RCTs) and cost effectiveness analysis (CEA).
+My research has focused on evaluating development interventions that aim to improve food security and nutrition, such as integrated agriculture-nutrition interventions and social protection programs comparing vouchers, cash and food transfers.
+I have experience in mixed-methods research, quantitative and qualitative methodologies, randomized control trials (RCTs) and economic evaluations.

 SKILLS